 A bill of exchange is a binding agreement by one party to pay a fixed amount of cash to another party as of a predetermined date or on demand.
 Bills of exchange are primarily used in international trade.
 Their use has declined as other forms of payment have become more popular.

-There are three entities who may be involved with a bill of exchange.
+There are three entities that may be involved with a bill of exchange transaction.
 They are:

 - Drawee.
-This party pays the bill of exchange.
+This party pays the amount stated on the bill of exchange to the payee.

 - Drawer.
 This party requires the drawee to pay a third party (or the drawer can be paid by the drawee).

 - Payee.
 This party is paid the amount specified on the bill of exchange by the drawee.

 A bill of exchange normally includes the following information:

 - Title.
 The term "bill of exchange" is noted on the face of the document.

 - Amount.
 The amount to be paid, expressed both numerically and written in text.